faizalrf/gcp/demo_script.md

   - Execute it and show the data being generated in the backend
   - Show the Web UI and the data from both SG and US cluster
     - Show the latency and how it effects from US front-end to SG backed Database
+  - Invites KuoShiong to talk about how CI/CD automation is done
 - KuoShiong
   - Share screen
   - Talk about CI/CD and why it’s an important part of this setup, customer requirements